-As flow and node instances are updated, the central Business Impact Engine updates the tables within the OVBPI database.
-By placing triggers on some of the key data tables, as a flow instance enters a node that starts a metric, a new metric record is generated.
+As flow and node instances are created and updated, the central Business Impact Engine updates the tables within the OVBPI database.
+By placing triggers on some of the key tables, as a flow instance enters a node that starts a metric, a new metric instance is created.
 The same is true when a flow instance triggers the fact that a metric has completed.